Apr 24, 2024

 (Source)

-Famous for its castles, palaces and buildings, Austria boasts some stunning architecture.
-If you’re planning on visiting the country, you can expect to pay 3.2% of the accommodation cost (after taking off the costs of sales tax, breakfast and 11% of the remaining amount.)
+Famous for its castles, palaces, and other unique buildings, Austria boasts some stunning architecture.
+If you’re planning on visiting the country, you can expect to pay 3.2% of the accommodation cost (after taking off the costs of sales tax, breakfast and 11% of the remaining amount).

 Also known as the Ortstaxe, it’s used to help finance the tourist board.
 For example, if a hotel charges €100 per room per night — this includes sales taxes but not breakfast — then you can expect that €2.52 of the €100 you spend will go towards the Ortstaxe.